-3.17 Income tax continued
+3. Material accounting policies continued 3.17.
+Income tax continued

 Deferred income tax is not recognized if it arises from initial recognition of an asset or liability in a transaction that is not a business combination and at the time of the transaction affects neither accounting nor taxable profit or loss.
 Also, no deferred income tax is recognized regarding the initial recognition of goodwill and regarding investments in subsidiaries to the extent that the Group is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the forseeable future.